-Lynne Saint (Committee Chairman) is a Certified Practicing Accountant (FCPA) who throughout her career has worked at senior levels in the areas of finance, internal auditing, corporate governance, enterprise risk and supply chain project management.
-Further details regarding director qualifications and experience are set out in the Annual Report.
+Lynne Saint (Committee Chair) is a Certified Practicing Accountant (FCPA) who throughout her career has worked at senior levels in the areas of finance, internal auditing, corporate governance, enterprise risk and supply chain project management.
+Further details regarding director qualifications and experience are set out on pages 57 to 61 in the Annual Report.

-The Chairman of the Audit and Risk Committee must be an independent director and cannot be the Chairman of the Board.
+The Chair of the Audit and Risk Committee must be an independent director and cannot be the Chairman of the Board.

-Details of directors' attendance at Audit and Risk Committee meetings held during 2020 are set out in section 2.11 of this report.
+Details of directors' attendance at Audit and Risk Committee meetings held during 2021 are set out in section 2.11 of this report.